Workplace Wellbeing

 Practice grounding techniques

 Feeling anxious or having a tough time being in the present moment?
-Practice a grounding technique, wherever you are.
+Practice a grounding mindfulness exercise, wherever you are.
 Perhaps it’s a sensory grounding technique.
 What are you tasting, what are you hearing, what are you smelling, what are feeling (with touch), and what are you seeing?
 Once you are able to come to the present moment, you will be better able to engage in what you are doing and shift your focus to that.

 Practice breathing